Course Catalog 2024-2025

 SWG 300js Seminar: Topics in the Study of Women and Gender-Justice and Security (4 Credits)

 This course explores understandings of security and justice from a feminist perspective.
 It draws upon a trans-disciplinary range of social theories and materials from both the US and international contexts (mostly in the Global South) to critically explore how traditional practices of security authorize and protect specific interests while destabilizing and rendering vulnerable other populations.
 The course centers grassroots practices of security, peace and justice that challenge prevailing militarized and securitized assumptions and practices.
 At the heart of this course is a commitment to questioning our conceptions of how security works around the intersections of power and oppression (i.e., gender, race, ethnicity, sexuality, etc.).
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 SWG 300qt Seminar: Topics in the Study of Women and Gender- Building Queer and Trans Lives (4 Credits)

-This seminar considers “building” as both metaphor and practice in queer and trans feminist epistemologies.
+This course considers “building” as both metaphor and practice in queer and trans feminist epistemologies.
 What systems and institutions (e.g. white supremacy, settler colonialism, binary gender, ableism, late-stage capitalism, the carceral state) do queer and trans epistemologies slate for demolition or destruction?
 Should certain structures (e.g. medical, educational, political, scientific, housing) and relationships (e.g. platonic, romantic, sexual, caregiving, community) be repaired or renovated?
 What needs to be built from scratch or salvaged from existing resources to ensure sustainable, accessible, non-violent, joyful modes of living?
-We draw on queer, trans, Black feminist, critical disability and feminist science studies blueprints for world-building.
+The course draws on queer, trans, Black feminist, critical disability and feminist science studies blueprints for world-building.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required.

 Fall, Spring, Variable